MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/use-filter-expressions-in-odata-uris.md

 ## Referencing Different Data Types in Filter Expressions

-You must use the appropriate notation for different data types with filter expressions.
+Use the appropriate notation for different data types with filter expressions.

 - String values must be delimited by single quotation marks.